dbcls/sparql-proxy/README.md

 Set the path to the plugins configuration file.
 List the paths of the plugins to be used in this file in the order you want to apply them.

+This feature does not work with the query splitting mode and the passthrough mode.

 ## Serving SPARQL Service Description

 If you want to serve SPARQL service description, put the descriptions under `files` directory with the name `description.[format]`.